muneebiq3/Laravel/README.md

 ## Overview

 Welcome to my **Laravel** repository!
-This collection showcases various projects and assignments I developed using Laravel Framework for server-side web development.
+This collection showcases various projects and assignments I developed using the **Laravel Framework** for server-side web development.
 These projects emphasize server-side scripting, data processing, and integration with databases to create dynamic and functional web applications.

 ## Features